 Students will collaborate with peers regularly.

-Yes, your instructors are the same ones that teach on campus in Michigan.
+Yes, your instructors are the same ones who teach on campus in Michigan.

-To increase global access to this high-quality degree program, learners will be able to pursue their MPH degree through a 100% online format.
+To increase access to this high-quality degree program, learners will be able to pursue their MPH degree through a 100 percent online format.
 Online students are welcome to visit and study on campus, but this is never required during any part of the program.

 No, instead there will be a capstone project involving applied practice through a network of field placement sites.
 Students will have an opportunity to address issues in the areas they live.